peterkeep/LED-slim/README.md

 `git clone https://github.com/peterkeep/LED-slim.git ~/.themes`

-Then apply a theme You desire using Window Manager settings.
+Then apply the theme using the Window Manager settings.

 ## Credits